ga4gh/va-spec/schema/profiles/def/VariantPrognosticStudyStatement.rst

     **Information Model**

-Some VariantPrognosticStudyStatement attributes are inherited from :ref:`va.core:Statement`.
+Some VariantPrognosticStudyStatement attributes are inherited from :ref:`gks.core-im:Statement`.

     .. list-table::
        :class: clean-wrap